straup/whereonearth-aerotropolis/README.md

 Natural Earth data contains 891 airports.
-The [whereonearth-airports](https://github.com/straup/whereonearth-airport) dataset contains 16079 airports in total and 1128 airports with matching IATA codes.
+The [whereonearth-airports](https://github.com/straup/whereonearth-airport) dataset contains 16079 airports in total and 1128 airports with matching IATA codes (many of which overlap with NE).
 It's not that the other 15, 000 airports don't have IATA codes (although some don't) but rather that I haven't completed the mapping.

 Natural Earth airports take precedence when naming urban areas.
 For example, the